viti95/FastDoom/README.md

 [Full video here](https://www.youtube.com/watch?v=qizwu6dozvc)

-## Build instructions (FastDOOM)
+## Build instructions

 Requirements: Linux or WSL2 on Windows.

-1. Install OpenWatcom v2, NASM, GNU Make and DOSBox-X
+1. Install the toolchain:
+    - OpenWatcom v2
+    - NASM
+    - GNU Make (recommended, significantly speeds up builds)
+    - A DOS emulator for adding the DOS/32 stub: DOSEMU2 (preferred), DOSBox-X or classic DOSBox
+    - 7-Zip (only for `package.sh`)
 2. Execute `source fdenv.sh`
 3. Build:
-    - Single executable: `build.sh <executable> <parameters>` Where: "executable" is the executable name (fdoom.exe, fdoomega.exe, ...) and "parameters" can be one of these:
+    - Single executable: `./build.sh <executable> [parameters]` where "executable" is any of the supported targets (fdoom.exe, fdoomega.exe, fdoomt50.exe, fdm1024r.exe, fdsetup.exe, fdbench.exe, ...) and "parameters" can be any combination of:
-        * "-clean": cleans all generated OBJs,
+        * `-clean`: cleans all generated OBJs before building
-        * "-stub": adds the DOS/32 stub,
+        * `-stub`: adds the DOS/32 stub (requires a DOS emulator)
-        * "-debug": generates debugging exectable, needs dbgcfg.h file to be adjusted to your needs
+        * `-debug`: generates a debug executable with symbols, traceable stack frames and a .map file; adjust `dbgcfg.h` to your needs
+        * `clean`: as the target name, cleans the FASTDOOM project only
-    - All the executables + automatic DOS/32 stubs: `buildall.sh`
+    - All the executables + automatic DOS/32 stubs: `./buildall.sh`
-    - Generate a full release package (ZIP): `package.sh`
+    - Generate a full release package (ZIP): `./package.sh`

 Example to build a fresh FastDoom executable ready to use on real hardware: